raaidarshad/dbdeclare/docs/index.md

 - Well-tested: Though this is a new package under active development, solid test coverage is a high priority

 Running SQL scripts before SQLA and after IaC can be messy and hard to maintain.
-If you prefer to have databases, roles, and the like defined alongside your infrastructure, then there are great tools available for that, like Terraform and Pulumi's providers for Postgres and MySQL.
+If you prefer to have databases, roles, and the like declared alongside your infrastructure, then there are great tools available for that, like Terraform and Pulumi's providers for Postgres and MySQL.
 So if you want it tied to that, great!
 But if, like me, you want it closer to your application code and alongside SQLA, this tool likely makes more sense for you.